stcarrez/ada-ado/docs/ADO_Sessions.md

 the configuration of the SQLite database.

 ### PostgreSQL Database Driver
-The PostgreSQL database driver can be initialize explicitly by using the `ado_mysql` GNAT project and calling the initialization procedure.
+The PostgreSQL database driver can be initialize explicitly by using the `ado_postgresql` GNAT project and calling the initialization procedure.

 ```Ada